Houston Garden Centers / 1700 West Loop North

 El Rey Cuban & Mexican Cuisine / 233 N. Loop West

-Opened in early 2017.
+Opened in early 2017 and moved from a location off Ella.
 Sells tacos and tortas, as well as a few other items.

 This section starts, with a page going north and south on North Shepherd.